Files

 Introduction

 The overall objective of this GML tutorial is to demonstrate a complete example workflow for reading from GML and loading it into a database.
-Then in the next tutorial, we'll read the database and then write back to GML, with full validation.
+In the next tutorial, we'll read the database and write back to GML with full validation.
 This is a common workflow required for those using GML as an exchange format.
 In some cases, GML downloaded from a geoportal needs to be loaded into a local database, such as the basemap data used in this exercise.
-In other cases, tables from a local database need to be exported to GML to be shared with other users or uploaded to a geoportal.
+In other cases, tables from a local database need to be exported to GML for sharing with other users or for uploading to a geoportal.
 For these exercises, the database employed is OGC Geopackage.

 In general, it’s often beneficial to use a standardized GML profile described by a well-defined application schema.
-This allows the data to be validated at each step to ensure quality and completeness.
+This allows the data to be validated at each step, ensuring quality and completeness.
 The data and schemas employed for this exercise are a comprehensive base map dataset for the Gloucester area from UK Ordnance Survey OpenMap Local GML, downloaded from the UK OS geoportal.
-This dataset and others like it for other areas of the UK can be downloaded by tile in GML from the UK OS Open Map Geoportal.
+This dataset and others like it for other areas of the UK can be downloaded by tile in GML from the UK OS Open Map Geoportal

 Screenshot from the UK OS Open Map Geoportal home page.